Validation process for the elimination of trachoma

 Elimination of trachoma as a public health problem is defined as:

-- A prevalence of trachomatous trichiasis (TT) “unknown to the health system” of <1 case per 1000 total population;
+A prevalence of trachomatous trichiasis (TT) “unknown to the health system” of <0.2% in adults aged 15 years and above.

 TT “unknown to the system” excludes trichiasis in individuals with post-surgical recurrence, people who have refused surgery, and those who are listed for surgery, and have had a surgical date set, but have not yet received an operation.